Can Coding Agents Master Printf-Oriented Programming?

 Printf-Oriented Programming

-Printf-oriented programming (POP) is an esoteric (and brilliant) programming paradigm invented by Nicholas Carlini for the IOCCC 2020.
+Printf-oriented programming (POP) is a brilliant paradigm invented by Nicholas Carlini for the IOCCC 2020.

-Carlini demonstrated the concept with printf-tac-toe: a fully playable tic-tac-toe game in a single printf call.
+Carlini demonstrated this with printf-tac-toe: a fully playable tic-tac-toe where printf *is the execution engine, not just the renderer.

 - Claude Code (Claude Opus 4.6)